 I play an Edwards professionally and would love to become a part of your family.
 What should I do?

-Thank you for you interest in endorsing Edwards Instruments.
-As fellow musicians we completely understand that without you, our instruments can never come to life.
+Thank you for your interest in endorsing Edwards Instruments.
+As fellow musicians, we completely understand that without you, our instruments can never come to life.

-In order to be considered by Edwards you MUST have an order history with us.
+To be considered by Edwards, you MUST have an order history with us.
 We are looking to sponsor musicians that have a passion for our products with personal experience and results using them.
-We feel that musicians who are using our products on a consistent basis are better equipped to represent us because they know first-hand the benefits they provide.
+We feel that musicians who are using our products consistently are better equipped to represent us because they know first-hand the benefits they provide.

 We receive literally hundreds of requests every year and, with limited financial resources available, we must give first consideration to those who are currently using our products.
 If you have not played our instruments before, we encourage you to give them a thorough test – we know you’ll experience tremendous results – and after you have had the opportunity to use them consistently, seeing how well they work with you, we will be in a better position to consider sponsorship.

 Please understand that Edwards Instrument Co does not pay anyone to play our instruments.
 We do not sponsor recordings or publications.
 Although we can offer referrals, we do not book or manage any artists.